AmritaMalik/c-programs/README.md

 5.)Data Types & Sizes: Understanding memory usage of different types (int, float, char, etc.).

-Overflow & Underflow: Demonstrating what happens when a value exceeds the limits of a variable.
+6.)Overflow & Underflow: Demonstrating what happens when a value exceeds the limits of a variable.